-This more aggressive treatment consistently improves skin and is often used for more-severe cases of psoriasis.
-Short-term side effects include nausea, headache, burning and itching.
-Long-term side effects include dry and wrinkled skin, freckles, increased sun sensitivity, and increased risk of skin cancer, including melanoma.
+This more aggressive treatment consistently improves skin and is often used for more-severe psoriasis.
+Short-term side effects might include nausea, headache, burning and itching.
+Possible long-term side effects include dry and wrinkled skin, freckles, increased sun sensitivity, and increased risk of skin cancer, including melanoma.

 Oral or injected medications